 Being a family caregiver can be overwhelming and bring on a sense of uncertainty and isolation.
 Caregivers often find benefit from connecting with those who have first-hand caregiving experience.
-The Caring Collective matches former family caregivers with current family caregivers to provide support through their caregiving journey.
+The Caring Collective matches former and seasoned family caregivers with current family caregivers to provide support through their caregiving journey.

 “Back when Carl and I were first navigating his Alzheimer’s diagnosis, I was so grateful for the kind offers of understanding, compassion, advice, and a listening presence by folks who were walking the same path, just further along.
 No one understands quite like someone who has lived it.
 The Caring Collective is a way to give back and be there for others, as others were there for us.” — Susan Jewett, mentor